Symatem/Documentation/Transport/Ontology.md

     - Must be explicitly queried
     - Symmetric and blends in nicely with the rest of the model
     - Generates some storage overhead

+### Renaming Symbols
+In a decentralized system each instance has to assign new Symbols unique identities independent of the other instances.
+However if they try to converge and merge their ontologies they can encounter two types of problems:
+- Symbol collision: Two instances assigned the same Symbol but meant different things
+- Symbol divergence: Two instances meant the same thing but assigned different Symbols To overcome this at least one instance needs to rename its Symbols upon merging.
+We didn't go for random UUIDs as they must be very long and thus take lots of memory.
+Also, they can not solve the divergence problem.
+Therefore, it needs to be possible to rename Symbols.

 ### Bits not Bytes
 I tried to understand the reason, why we are using 8 bits = 1 byte for